 - Take your time.
 The views here are stunning beyond words.
 You don’t want to rush anything like this.

-- Carry a camera like a mirrorless Sony A7ii, mount it on a Carbon Fiber Tripod and take a bunch of pictures!
+- Carry a mirrorless camera and mount it on a Carbon Fiber Tripod and take a bunch of pictures!

 HAVE YOU BEEN TO THE GEIRANGERFJORD?

 - Save money from epic photography gear guides and round-ups

 - Learn to travel better and longer from travel tips and resources

 - Get free travel photos and other freebies